SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ```

 **Important** Often it is better to define the test even before the code it tests.
 Why?
-Because you can think about the API of your objects and a scenario that illustrate their correct behavior.
+Because you can think about the API of your objects and a scenario that illustrates their correct behavior.
 It helps you to program your solution.

 ### Instance creation interface

 We would like to get a simpler way to create `Die` instances.
-For example we want to create a 20-faces die as follows: `Die withFaces: 20` instead of always having to send the new message to the class as in `Die new faces: 20`.
+For example, we want to create a 20-face die as follows: `Die withFaces: 20` instead of always having to send the new message to the class as in `Die new faces: 20`.
 Both expressions are creating the same die but one is shorter.

 Let us look at it:
 - In the expression `Die withFaces:`, the message `withFaces:` is sent to the class `Die`.
-It is not new, we constantly sent the message `new` to `Die` to create instances.
+It is not new, we constantly send the message `new` to `Die` to create instances.
 - Therefore we should define a method that will be executed